rajbos/rajbos.github.io/blog/about.md

 * GitHub videos: [YouTube](https://www.youtube.com/playlist?list=PLXVVwOM8uv2z62qt4xnZuIV2vv-6Gdz2f)
 * GitHub Action videos: [YouTube](https://www.youtube.com/playlist?list=PLXVVwOM8uv2zAPFx1Na4x09XKx2etYXpt)

-## Community | GDBC 🦦
+## Community | GDEX 🦦
-I help out with the Global DevOps Bootcamp ([link](https://www.globaldevopsbootcamp.com)), mostly with automating stuff and setting up the infrastructure we need each year.
-In the 2019 edition we had over 10.000 attendees spread out all over the world, spending their free Saturday with our platform getting hands-on experience on DevOps topics.
+I help out with the Global DevOps Exprience ([link]([https://www.globaldevopsex.com](https://www.globaldevopsx.com/)), mostly with automating stuff and setting up the infrastructure we need each year.
+In the 2019 edition of Global DevOps Bootcamp we had over 10.000 attendees spread out all over the world, spending their free Saturday with our platform getting hands-on experience on DevOps topics.
 For the 2020 edition I've started vlogging about the relevant information/announcements/background stuff [here](https://www.youtube.com/playlist?list=PLCnpc4jNC9lBWh-oq3aaPfFP5_tUMy7ZJ) and I have spoken about the event and platform for it several times.
 The session on DevOps Fest 2020 was recorded [here](https://www.youtube.com/watch?v=JJOnXj3pbKU&list=PLuOBDBq7MW73LKG7492aCRpSkLqqlJp32&index=25).

 ## Recorded conferences 🎤
 Here are some of the recordings for conference sessions I have done: